giandomenicodisalvatore/blogger-feeds/readme.md

 ## Disclaimer

-This library is **very opinionated**, it was built for reusability between personal Blogger projects.
+This library is **very opinionated**, it was built for reusability between personal Blogger projects and it is not meant to replace GAPI client in any way.
+It's just a different approach for a read-only scenario heavily inspired by blogger's own dynamic templates.
 **It is neither affiliated or approved by [Google](https://www.blogger.com)**.